BND Hamburger Icon

 SIP eliminates the use of both data and telephone voice networks.
 Because SIP is IP-based, you can enjoy one centralized network with multiple digital streaming capabilities that is scaled easily and requires no physical infrastructure, which means no maintenance or hardware costs.

-Removing the PSTN gateway allows the SIP trunk to connect directly to your chosen internet telephony service provider (ITSP), removes subscription fees and gives you greater flexibility in how you scale your telecommunications services.
+Removing the PSTN gateway allows the SIP trunk to connect directly to your chosen internet telephony service provider (ITSP), removes subscription fees and gives you greater flexibility in how you scale your telecommunications services if your small business begins to grow rapidly.

 2. Local call charges